Skip to main content

 Declining testosterone levels, often associated with aging or hypogonadism, lead to an imbalance in bone remodeling, favoring resorption over formation.
 Exercise, particularly resistance training, can acutely stimulate testosterone release, and chronic training can improve overall hormonal milieu, though its direct impact on baseline testosterone levels in hypogonadal men is limited without exogenous support.

 For women, estrogen is the primary protector of skeletal integrity.
 It suppresses osteoclastogenesis and promotes osteoblast survival.
-The precipitous decline in estrogen during and post-menopause is a major driver of accelerated bone loss, leading to increased fracture risk.
+The precipitous decline in estrogen during perimenopause and post-menopause is a major driver of accelerated bone loss, leading to increased fracture risk.

 While exercise cannot reverse this hormonal decline, it can mitigate its effects by directly stimulating bone formation and improving bone microarchitecture.
 High-impact loading, for instance, has been shown to increase bone mineral density at specific skeletal sites, even in the context of reduced estrogen.